drone29a/clj-oauth/README.markdown

 # OAuth Consumer support for Clojure #

-This is a pre-release, use at your own risk!

-`clj-oauth` provides [OAuth](http://oauth.net) consumer support for Clojure programs.
+`clj-oauth` provides [OAuth](http://oauth.net) Consumer support for Clojure programs.

+The library depends on Richard Newman's [clj-apache-http](http://github.com/rnewman/clj-apache-http) which includes Apache's HTTP components.
+The Apache Commons Codec library is also required.
+All dependencies are included in `lib` directory of the repository.

+# Building #

+`ant -Dclojure.jar="..." -Dclojure.contrib.jar="..."`

 # Example #

     (require ['oauth.client :as 'oauth])

+    ;; Create a Consumer, in this case one to access Twitter.
+    ;; Register an application at Twitter (http://twitter.com/oauth_clients/new) ;; to obtain a Consumer token and token secret.
     (def consumer (oauth/make-consumer <consumer-token>
                                        <consumer-token-secret>
                                        "http://twitter.com/oauth/request_token"